What does water conservation mean?

 With all this talk of saving water, money, and the planet, you’re probably wondering how Smart Rain can help you achieve these goals.
 Here is how we do it.

-We’ve taken automatic water management to new levels by putting it in the palm of your hand.
+We’ve taken the smart water conservation technology to new levels by putting it in the palm of your hand.
 The Smart Rain SmartApp™ brings you 24/7 monitoring of every irrigation zone on your property.

 The app gives you a comprehensive view of your entire irrigation system and includes: